Free Trial

 What is WEBs Defined Volatility SPY ETF's current short interest?

 Short interest is the volume of WEBs Defined Volatility SPY ETF shares that have been sold short but have not yet been covered or closed out.
-As of September 15th, traders have sold 7,000 shares of DVSP short.
+As of April 15th, investors have sold 5,422 shares of DVSP short.
+9.04% of WEBs Defined Volatility SPY ETF's shares are currently sold short.
 Learn More on WEBs Defined Volatility SPY ETF's current short interest.

 What is a good short interest ratio for WEBs Defined Volatility SPY ETF?